vimeo/dials/README.md

 		// error handling
 	}

-	// Fill populates the config struct after making a deep copy of the struct.
+	// Fill will deep copy the fully-stacked configuration into its argument.
+	// The stacked configuration is populated from the config file, environment
-	// Can alternatively use d.View().(*Config) with type assert for a cheaper
+	// variables and commandline flags.
+Can alternatively use
+	// c = d.View().(*Config) for a cheaper operation
-	// operation since View doesn't involve deep copying the struct d.Fill(config)
+	d.Fill(config)
 	fmt.Printf("Config: %+v\n", config)
 }